sigstore/docs/content/en/cosign/overview.md

 Cosign is useful not only for blobs, containers, and container-related artifacts; it can also be used for other file types.

 To learn how to sign SBOMs, WASM modules, Tekton bundles and more, review [Signing Other Types](/cosign/other_types/).
-For more information about blobs, review [Working with Blobs](/cosign/working_with_blobs/).
+For more information about blobs, review [Signing with Blobs](/cosign/signing_with_blobs/).